Foundations for Christian Peacebuilding

 • Biblical foundations of the gospel of reconciliation

-• Training in restorative justice practices
+• Exploring restorative justice practices

 • Intentional discussion groups meeting regularly together